evanaze/100-days-of-code/log.md

 **Thoughts**
 I should review the general workflow for building a strategy, and whether I should test the naive model before I work on the Meta Model.
 How many times should I try to trade in a day?

+### Day 10: Thursday, January 13, 2021

+**Today's Progress**: Plotted Boll bands on the pairs data, I think we are good to go with labeling trades next.
+Afterwards, time to train an ML model.

+**Thoughts**
+Ratio is fine for coint.
+No need to re-scale data.
+If we start writing too many bars, then the boll bands will change too rapidly in the given setup.
+May want to make boll bands based on time instead of bars.
+On second though, scratch that.